 Imagine elevating patient care, creating an entirely new treatment path, and tapping into a lucrative revenue stream simply by incorporating a single, affordable medical device into your practice.
-Imagine enjoying generous reimbursements for an exam that can be delivered by a nurse or physician’s assistant in less than 15 minutes without any input from a physician.
+Imagine enjoying generous reimbursements for an exam that can be delivered by a physician’s assistant in less than 15 minutes without consuming time from busy physicians.
 Imagine, at the same time, helping patients who traditionally have been too embarrassed or ashamed to open up about a problem to feel safe seeking help and guiding them through the process.
 Now imagine that the medical device enabling all this often delivers a positive return on investment (ROI) in less than three months.

 At long last, mcompass brings anorectal manometry out of the hospital and into the personalized, private practice and clinic setting, where it belongs.
 A compact, affordable turnkey solution, mcompass blends seamlessly with most existing workflows and adds an important new dimension of care.